ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 Andrews, et al.           Expires 29 July 2022                  [Page 1]

-Internet-Draft      DNS Referral Glue Is Not Optional       January 2022
+Internet-Draft       DNS Referral Glue Requirements         January 2022

    This document is subject to BCP 78 and the IETF Trust's Legal